-Rick Kelso is an instructor in the marketing department, where he teaches the strategic management capstone course for graduating seniors.
-He has also taught eleven undergraduate and graduate management courses at USF, and is a recipient of the university-wide Outstanding Undergraduate Teaching Award.
+Rick Kelso is an instructor in the Marketing Department, where he teaches the strategic management capstone course for graduating seniors at the Muma College of Business.
+He has also taught a variety of undergraduate and graduate management courses and is a recipient of the university-wide Outstanding Undergraduate Teaching Award.

 - GEB 4890 Strategic Management